ritlinguine/linguine/README.md

 ## Acknowledgments

 The work was partially supported by an RIT PLIG grant.
 Many thanks to three senior project teams: ProNouns, Rigatoni, and Pastafarians helped develop Linguine's core functionality and interface.
+Additional thanks to the developer after them: Benjamin S. Meyers.

 ## Disclaimer